rfma23/Libri/README.md

 # Libri
-please use the new graphical interface for accessing the files: [rafaelmosca.tk](http://rfma23.github.io/documents.html) and consider giving anonymous feedback if you find these notes useful
+please use the new graphical interface for accessing the files: [rafaelmosca.tk](http://rfma23.github.io/documents.html) consider giving anonymous feedback if you find these notes useful

 07/05/2018 CDP Piccolo aggiornamento sull'area regressione, alcune cose restano ancora in sospeso.